Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Ion

-ION is one of Valletta’s Michelin Star Restaurant open for Sunday.
+ION is one of Valletta’s Michelin Star Restaurants open for Sunday.

-Famous chef Simon Rogan showcases his cuisines from a great location in old Valletta.
+Famous chef Simon Rogan showcases his cuisine from a great location in old Valletta.
 However the restaurant it is not open at Sunday lunchtime; it’s worth waiting for dinner though instead!

 Do you Prefer a Buffet Sunday Lunch?